|

 Note:

-I nearly always design my motions with Flexible-Polynomial segments as they give me almost all of the flexibility I need.
+I nearly always design a complex motion (hat is not a basic DRD or a DRRD type motion) with Flexible-Polynomial segments.
+Flexible-Polynomial give me almost all of the flexibility I need.